-This partial legend was told by Garcilasco Inca de la Vega, who claimed to have been taught when a child the official Inca legends by his uncles, members of Inca aristocracy.
+This partial legend of the children of the sun was told by Garcilasco Inca de la Vega.
+He claimed to have been taught when a child the official Inca legends by his uncles, members of Inca aristocracy.

 Lake Titicaca. <http://www.crystalinks.com/laketiticaca.html>.

 Osborne, Harold.
 South American Mythology.
 “Library of the World’s Myths and Legends.”
 New York.
 Peter Bedrick Books.
 1968, 1985. pp. 37-42.